hipe/tmx/system/doc/issues/036-mock-system-recording.md

-## the primary implementation mechanic/assumption
+## the stream-based expression engine

 we can implement this relatively easily as a direct, line-by-line passthru mapping of the througput from real system to real client